Spherically symmetric black hole spacetimes on hyperboloidal slices: Introduction

 Including future null infinity within the numerical integration domain is possible by evolving on a suitable choice of foliation.
 The most straightforward option are characteristic slices, which can provide considerable simplifications in the equation used \cite{Winicour2009LRR}, but are prone to the development of caustics.
 Cauchy-characteristic matching \cite{BishopCCM,Szilagyi:2000xu,Winicour2009LRR} joins an inner Cauchy spacelike slice to an outer characteristic one along a timelike boundary.
 However, compatible formulations of the Einstein equations for each domain are required.
 In Cauchy-characteristic evolution \cite{Bishop:1996gt,Reisswig:2009us,Babiuc:2011qi,Moxon:2021gbv} the same setup is used, but the Cauchy evolution is performed independently and then used as inner boundary data for the characteristic evolution.
 A more flexible and elegant alternative is the evolution on hyperboloidal \cite{friedrich1983,Friedrich86,lrr-2004-1,Friedrich:2003fq} slices, which are spacelike and reach null infinity.
+An advantage that hyperboloidal evolution is expected to have and that has been achieved with Cauchy-characteristic evolution is resolving GW memory \cite{Mitman:2020pbt}.
+A radial compactification on hyperboloidal slices allows to include future null infinity in a finite domain.
+Unlike a compactification of Cauchy slices where radiation travelling out is slowed down and becomes underresolved, the outward propagation speed of signals on compactified hyperboloidal slices is of order unity and they reach \scrip at a finite coordinate time without any loss of resolution.
+Figure~5 in \cite{\pap} illustrates this effect with a scalar field perturbation.

 Conformal compactification \cite{PhysRevLett.10.66} is one method to tackle compactified hyperboloidal slices, which allow us to reach \scrip with a finite value of the coordinates.
 The core idea is that instead of working with the physical metric $\tilde g_{ab}$ that diverges at infinity when the coordinates are compactified, the Einstein equations are instead expressed in terms of a finite conformally rescaled metric $\bar g_{ab}$, related to the physical one by a conformal factor $\Omega$ that vanishes at $\scri^+$ at the appropriate rate